richyjackson/richyjackson.github.io/exam/warehouses.md

 > Large warehouses do not improve data loading performance.
 As files are loaded consequtively, performance is affected by the number and size of files.
 Consider splitting files to 100-250 MB.
 ### Multi-cluster Warehouses
 Multi-cluster warehouses are Standard Warehouses with multiple instances.
 Each query is assigned compute resource.
 Once this has been exhausted items are then queued.
 By adding clusters you avoid queueing<br><br>
-Each warehouse has a default of 10 clusters which can be overrided to the maxium allowable for the warehouse size<br>
+Each warehouse has a default of 10 clusters which can be overridden to the maxium allowable for the warehouse size<br>

 ### Warehouse modes
 There are two warehouse modes: